Yukino2002/Bokeverse/README.md

 ## Usage

 ### Demo Links
-The links to the working demos and articles of the project are as follows:
+The links to the working demos(in case of any error, kindly reload, the game will run smoothly) and articles of the project are as follows:

 * [Website](https://bokeverse.netlify.app/)
 * [Game](https://gateway.ipfscdn.io/ipfs/QmXoX5jmrt5kDTR8VQvCWY9viCe9k84JahsCodqhFiXBai/)